apigee-labs/rapier/README.md

     }
 ```

-The format of the resource for multi-valued realtionships is under the control of the Rapier author - this Collection format is used here as an example.
+The format of the resource for multi-valued relationships is under the control of the Rapier author - this Collection format is used here as an example.

-The author of this example should consider including a 'self-URL' property in the representation of an item.

 ### To-do List Extended

 So far we have seen examples of APIs that are easy to navigate in a hypertext model.
 What if I want to design URLs that allow the user to
 'jump' directly to a particular resource?
-In Rapier, those sorts of URLs are called `Query URLs` and they are declared using `Qury Paths`.
+In Rapier, those sorts of URLs are called `Query URLs` and they are declared using `Query Paths`.
 A `Query Path` defines a path though the web of resources across relationships.
 Each `Query Path` implies a [URI Template](https://tools.ietf.org/html/rfc6570) that is part of the API.
 The following example should make this clearer.